Deploying-Securely/DSRAM/README.md

 # DSRAM
-Deploying Securely Risk Assessment Model
+Deploy Securely Risk Assessment Model

 The purpose of the DSRAM (working title/acronym) is to allow information security professionals to evaluate the financial risk posed by individual vulnerabilities in a simple and, potentially, automated, manner.